 Our Board has adopted minimum share ownership guidelines for directors who are not employees or officers of Loews.
 Under these guidelines, each non-management director is required to own shares having a value (determined as of the time the shares are acquired) of at least three times the annual cash retainer payable to directors (which is currently \$100,000 per year).
-Directors first elected after our 2016 annual meeting of shareholders have until the date of the third annual meeting after they were first elected to accumulate the requisite shares.
+Newly elected directors have until the date of the third annual meeting after they were first elected to accumulate the requisite shares.
 Shares owned by immediate family members or in certain trusts and unissued shares underlying restricted stock units are counted toward satisfying the requirement.
-Our Nominating and Governance Committee, or the committee chair acting by delegated authority, has the authority to grant exceptions to the guidelines for hardship reasons should any arise.
+Our Nominating and Governance Committee, or the committee chair acting by delegated authority, has the authority to grant exceptions to the guidelines for hardship reasons.